ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Running.md

 ## Running the CSE

-You can start the CSE by simply running it from the command line.
+You can start the CSE by running it from the command line.
 This is the simplest way to start the ACME CSE.

 === "Package installation"